 Pablo Picasso Biography for Kids

-Pablo Picasso was born in Málaga, Spain.
-When he was baptized, he was named after various saints and relatives: Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Martyr Patricio Clito Ruíz y Picasso.
+Pablo Picasso was born in Malaga, Spain.
+When he was baptized, he was named after various saints and relatives.
 His father, Jose Ruiz Blasco, was an artist and art professor who gave Pablo art lessons.
 His mother was Maria Picasso y Lopez.
-According to his mother, his first word was “piz” when he was trying to say “lápiz,” the Spanish word for pencil.
+According to his mother, his first word was “piz” when he was trying to say “lapiz,” the Spanish word for pencil.

 Picasso was not a good student.
-He often had to go to detention.
-Here’s what he said about it.
+He was often sent to detention.
+According to Pablo,

 In 1900, Picasso went to Paris.
 He met Max Jacob, a journalist and poet.
 Max helped Picasso learn to speak French.
 He also met many of the famous artists who lived in Paris.
 In 1905, American art collectors Leo and Gertrude Stein began to collect his work and helped to make him famous.

-Some of his famous paintings include: The Old Guitarist; Asleep and Seated Woman, which portray Marie-Therese Walter, one of the women he loved; Guernica, a mural about the Spanish Civil War; and Three Musicians.
+Some of his famous paintings include: The Old Guitarist; Asleep and Seated Woman; Guernica, a mural about the Spanish Civil War; and Three Musicians.

 “I paint objects as I think them, not as I see them. ”

 “All children are artists.
 The problem is how to remain an artist once he grows up. ”

 “He can who thinks he can, and he can’t who thinks he can’t.
 This is an inexorable, indisputable law".

 “Action is the foundational key to all success.”